 “This problem happens all in the time in Asia,” says Clarence Law, a Singapore-based business advisor in private banking.
 “It would be a miracle if I got through a year without seeing several cases of last-minute candidate withdrawals from job offers due to client-related issues.”

 If you are thinking of joining a new private bank in Singapore or Hong Kong, here’s how to convince your clients to come on board.

 Only approach major clients

 “You need to know a client very well to approach them on as sensitive a topic as a job change.
-If you’re not confident about this, don’t even broach the topic,” says Rahul Sen, head of private wealth management at search firm The Omerta Group.
+If you’re not confident about this, don’t even broach the topic,” says former Merrill Lynch private banker Rahul Sen, now a global leader in private wealth management at search firm Boyden.
 “Typically a banker has A, B, C and D-category clients – depending on assets managed, revenue earned and the strength of the relationship – and ideally you only want to approach your top A and B ones.”

 Do it in person